esperanca/personal_website/src/pages/about.md

 ![A photograph of Daniel Souza](/images/daniel_souza_photo.jpg "A photograph of Daniel Souza ") *Enjoying my home office in Tower Hill - London, 2022 - Photo by Leiliane Valadares*

-Since 1998, I have designed digital products, which means inventing processes, services, experiences and organisations.
+I've been designing digital products since 1998.
+This involves creating new processes, services, and experiences and rethinking how organizations work.

-Recently, I led product and service design teams at Publicis Sapient, Babylon Health, Farfetch, British Telecom and Doctoralia.
+Recently, I've led product and service design teams at companies such as Publicis Sapient, Babylon Health, Farfetch, British Telecom, and Doctoralia.

-My experience spans financial services, consulting, healthcare, media, e-commerce and telecommunications.
+My experience covers various industries: financial services, consulting, healthcare, media, e-commerce, and telecommunications.

-I am a collaboration specialist.
-I help teams creating clarity, supporting structures and safe spaces.
+I help teams creating clarity, building supportive structures, and fostering safe spaces for innovation.
+My core skills are design direction, information architecture and design research.

-Executives and design leaders hire me when they need to scale design and research teams or when they need someone to lead high-stakes projects as lead designer or strategist.
+Design executives and leaders often hire me when they need to scale their design and research teams or when they require an experienced hand to lead high-stakes projects as a lead designer or strategist.